fdz-marco/SandiaMySQLi/README.md

 ## Query parsing

-The Sandia MySQL *String ecape and String formatting* are used to give format to the queries previous its use.
-Three are the most elemental functions.
+The Sandia MySQL *String ecape and String formatting functions* are used to give format to fields and values previous its use in a query.
+The *Query Parsing Functions* are used to formatting the query itself.

 * *quote_parameters(array('field'=>'value', 'field'=>'value')* - quote an array of \`field\` = 'value'
 * *parse_query(string)* - parsing a query quoting ? ('') or ignoring quote #